(INGA) (AMS:INGA) PT Set at €8.80 by Morgan Stanley

-(INGA) (AMS:INGA) received a €8.80 ($10.35) price objective from investment analysts at Morgan Stanley in a research report issued on Thursday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
+Morgan Stanley set a €8.80 ($10.35) price target on (INGA) (AMS:INGA) in a research report sent to investors on Thursday, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 ING Groep N.V.
 (ING) is a financial institution.
 The Company offers banking services.
 The Company’s segments include Retail Netherlands, which offers current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands; Retail Belgium, which offers products that are similar to those in the Netherlands; Retail Germany, which offers current and savings accounts, mortgages and other customer lending; Retail Other, which offers products that are similar to those in the Netherlands, and Wholesale Banking, which offers wholesale banking activities (a full range of products from cash management to corporate finance), real estate and lease.